 - 1. Open the web browser. - 2.
-In the browser address bar, input the IP address of the network camera, and press the Enter key to enter the login interface.
+In the browser address bar, input the IP address of the network camera, and press the Enter key to enter the login interface. - 3.
+Activate the network camera for the first time using, refer to the Section 2.1.2 for details.

-The default IP address is 192.168.1.64.
-You are recommended to change the IP address to the same subnet with your computer.

-3. Input the user name and password and click Login.
+- The default IP address is 192.168.1.64. - If the camera is not activated, please activate the camera first according to Chapter 2.1.2. - 4.
+Select English as the interface language on the top-right of login interface. - 5.
+Input the user name and password and click Login.